 The Victorian Railways purchased ten Winton powered, locally built electric motored trains that the prototype’s assembly was completed in about March 1928 at Newport Workshops (and the last at Newport in April 1931).
 This was I believe THE FIRST full size “Internal Combustion-Electric” train in Australia that, with its American counterparts, ultimately led to the worldwide demise of the steam locomotive due to electric transmission being superior to mechanical transmission.

 Ian and I knew of a near identical Rail Motor train in Wisconsin (The Montana & Western, “M-31” built by the Cleveland based, Electro Motive Co. in St Louis in 1925) that still operates with one of the only four or five of these remaining Winton 106 engines worldwide (not all operate).
-We suspected the Museum that has custody close custody Definition Responsibility for the care of records and archives, usually based on their physical possession.
-Custody does not necessarily include legal ownership. of the train did NOT have engine drawings.
+We suspected the Museum that has custody of the train did NOT have engine drawings.
 This turned out to be a correct assumption according to the archive Curator at the Mid-Continent Railway Museum in Wisconsin.

 So, we had the drawings scanned and printed in high resolution digital format and posted the full size printed drawings and digital copies on quality memory stick to the U.S. providing a missing piece of Winton history.

-This shows the IMPORTANCE of Public Record Office Victoria and their documentation in storage close storage Definition The process involving placement and retention of data and documents for subsequent use. of our railway assets.
+This shows the IMPORTANCE of Public Record Office Victoria and their documentation in storage of our railway assets.

 About the author